chingu-voyages/v44-tier3-team-34/README.md

 - **How can i contribute to this project?**

-  - Just clone the project and create a pul request with a well detailed feature intended to be added
+  - Just clone the project and create a pull request with a well detailed feature intended to be added

 - **Can I add external libraries?**